x equals the character 'a'

-In Julia, the Char type is used to represent individual characters.
-A character x is defined by using single quotes, as in 'x'.
-Given its support for Unicode characters, Char encompasses not only numbers and letters, but also a wide range of symbols.
-This is shown below.
+The Char type is employed to represent individual characters.
+Characters are written by enclosing them in single quotes, as in 'x' for the character x.
+Given Julia's support for Unicode characters, Char encompasses not only numbers and letters, but also a wide range of symbols.

 # x equals the character 'a'